Roof Truss Cost

 There is a range of roof truss treatments available that work to maximise the life of your new roofing structure.

-For attic conversations, multi-storey properties, and other buildings, fire-retardant treatments are applied to the roof truss.
+• Fire Retardant Treatment - For attic conversions, multi-storey properties, and other buildings, fire-retardant treatments are applied to the roof truss.
 In the case of a fire, the treatment is designed to prevent the fire from spreading.

 The cost of labour will also need to be accounted for, which averages around £400 per day.
 So, if a roof truss takes a week to install, you can expect to pay £2,800 in addition to the cost of your truss.